nuonco/terraform-provider-nuonco/docs/resources/terraform_module_component.md

 Required:

-- `name` (String) Terraform variable to get set.
-By default is rendered into a tfvars file in the run
+- `name` (String) The variable name to write to the terraform.tfvars file (e.g. bucket_name or db_name.)
-- `value` (String) Value - can be interpolated from any nuon value
+- `value` (String) The variable value to write to the terraform.tfvars file.
+Can be any valid Terraform value, or interpolated from Nuon.